-Building contractors should not require an enhanced criminal records disclosure as children should not be allowed in areas where builders are working, for health and safety reasons, so these workers should have no contact with children.
-If the arrangements are such that contractors will come into contact with children then the provisions for third parties to obtain an enhanced criminal records disclosure will apply.
+Building contractors should not require an enhanced criminal records certificate as children should not be allowed in areas where builders are working, for health and safety reasons, so these workers should have no contact with children.
+If the arrangements are such that contractors will come into contact with children then the provisions for third parties to obtain an enhanced criminal records certificate will apply.

-The school should carry out an identity check to confirm that the individual arriving is the individual that the contractor informed them would be arriving.
+The school should carry out an identity check to confirm that the individual who arrives to work is the individual that the contractor informed them to expect.

-11 Procedure for obtaining an enhanced criminal records disclosure
+11 Procedure for obtaining a new enhanced criminal records certificate

-11.1 Disclosure of Criminal Convictions Form
+11.1 Criminal Records Disclosure Form

-All applicants for posts in schools are required to complete a disclosure of criminal convictions form.
+All applicants for posts in schools are required to complete a Criminal Records Disclosure Form.
+The school is not entitled to ask about convictions etc that will be "filtered out" of the DBS certificate, as described in Information contained on an enhanced criminal records certificate section above.
 The Recruitment and Selection Code of Practice for Schools explains the actions that the person(s) with the delegated responsibility for appointments need to take at the short-listing and interview stages.